KaifAhmad1/Agri-Llama/README.md

 To optimize information retrieval, the system employs `Llama-2 7B` and `FAISS` as  an advanced Memory Vector Store.
 This technology ensures fast and accurate similarity searches, allowing the retriever to extract pertinent information from the extensive agricultural dataset quickly.

 #### Hugging Face Dataset:
 The QA system is trained and validated using a carefully curated dataset from Hugging Face, specifically tailored to the nuances and complexities of agricultural terminology and context.
-We have use *Tasfiul/Agricultural-dataset* from Huggingface *datasets* library which consists of 175k rows of Question-Answer Pairs related to the agriculture domain.
+We have use `Tasfiul/Agricultural-dataset` from Huggingface `datasets` library which consists of `175k rows of Question-Answer` Pairs related to the `agriculture domain`.

 #### Key Features: